MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 ### Added support for Leap Motion Unity Modules version 4.6.0, 4.7.0, 4.7.1 and 4.8.0

 Support for the latest versions of the [Leap Motion Unity Modules](https://developer.leapmotion.com/unity) is now compatible with MRTK 2.7.0.
-See [How to Configure MRTK for Leap Motion](../features/cross-platform/leap-motion-mrtk.md) for more information.
+See [How to Configure MRTK for Leap Motion](../supported-devices/leap-motion-mrtk.md) for more information.

 Big thanks to @jackyangzzh for contributing the new LeapMotionOrientationExample scene!

-### Targeted speech events raised no longer restricted to gaze pointers.
+### Targeted speech events raised no longer restricted to gaze pointers

 Previously, targeted speech events could only be raised on objects which were focused on with the gaze pointer.
 Now, objects can receive speech events if they are focused by any pointer.